TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/42 - Luke/Luke 1/Luke 1.72.md

 ---

-To show mercy towards, our fathers, And to remember his holy covenant;
+to show mercy towards our fathers, to remember his holy covenant,